yoctoproject/poky/documentation/test-manual/intro.rst

 -  *Build Testing:* Tests whether specific configurations build by varying :term:`MACHINE`,
    :term:`DISTRO`, other configuration
-   options, and the specific target images being built (or world).
-Used to trigger builds of all the different test configurations on the Autobuilder.
+   options, and the specific target images being built (or ``world``).
+This is used to trigger builds of all the different test configurations on the Autobuilder.
 Builds usually cover many different targets for different architectures, machines, and distributions, as well as different configurations, such as different init systems.
 The